 However, creditors are not legally obligated to accept a debt settlement offer.
 So, it’s up to you to determine which would be the best solution for you.
 Remember that debt settlement companies are for-profit entities that usually charge a fee that’s based upon a percentage of your debt.

 Debt Consolidation: Is It Worth It?

 Debt consolidation may be a good option to make your debt repayments easier and less costly.
-Citi offers personal installment loans to Citi customers with a Citibank deposit account open for the last 12 months in good standing.
-If you think you could benefit from a debt consolidation loan and are a current Citibank customer, apply for a personal loan today.
+Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
+If you think you could benefit from a Citi Personal Loan, apply online today.